ssube/isolex/docs/style.md

 ### Abbreviations

 There are a few long class names and commonly-abbreviated terms in use.
-In order to keep variable names and issues consistent, the following should be used:
+In order to keep variable names and issues consistent, the following MUST be used:

 | long       | short | plural      | avoid |
 |------------|-------|-------------|-------|